 Swaddled inside it is a tiny new caramel-colored baby.

 Phil Hutcheon graduated from University of the Pacific and has taught at Delta College since 1990.
-He is the author of three novels, Nobody Roots for Goliath (Willowgate Press), Desperation Passes (Tuleburg Press), and Where Triples Go To Die (Inkwater Press).
+He is the author of four novels, A Child Left Behind (Tokay Press), Rooting for Goliath (Tokay Press), Desperation Passes (Tuleburg Press), and Where Triples Go To Die (Inkwater Press).